openshift-storage-scale/aws-ibm-gpfs-playground/README.md

    - `ocp_cluster_name`
    - `ocp_az`
    - `ocp_region`
+4. Make sure you read `group_vars/all` and have all the files with the secret material done
-4. Run `make ocp-clients`.
+5. Run `make ocp-clients`.
 This will download the needed oc + openshift-install version in your home folder under `~/aws-gpfs-playground/<ocp_version>`
-5. Then run `make install`
+6. Then run `make install`

 ## Deletion